Wang-qishen/psychological_counseling_system/README.md

 ## 📝 Overview

-This repository contains the implementation code for my final thesis:
+This repository contains the implementation code for my final project in the course **"Psychology and Behavioral Computing"**:

 **"Intelligent Psychological Counseling Dialogue System Based on Dual-Knowledge-Base RAG and Three-Layer Memory"**